a4amado/clove/README.md

 # Clove — Realtime as a Service

 > [!WARNING]
-> In production, this system requires Kafka, a globally distributed geo-replicated PostgreSQL cluster, Redis clusters, and Kubernetes.
+> In production, this system requires Kafka, a globally distributed geo-replicated PostgreSQL cluster, Redis clusters, and Kubernetes ingress nodes.
 For the sake of prototyping, this prototype runs on a single Docker Compose setup.

 Clove is a hosted real-time messaging infrastructure.
 It lets you add WebSocket-based message delivery to your application without building or operating the underlying pub/sub, geo-replication, or connection management yourself.